luckyluk07/ExpenseGuard/README.md

 - **Day 19**: Add create and update for finance controller and service
 - **Day 20**: Update money in finance on adding incomes and expenses
 - **Day 21**: Add investment deposit repository and model, init unit test project
+- **Day 22**: Add gets and delete service methods for investment deposit

 ## Technical goals